 Canada has failed to protect one of its citizens – a minor with mental health issues – and is responsible to bring Abdulrahman back home.

-Abdulrahman El Bahnasawy is a Canadian citizen from Mississauga, Ontario, who is currently serving an unfair, cruel, and controversial sentence of 40 years in a United States prison for charges of conspiring and providing material to commit terrorism.
+Abdulrahman El Bahnasawy is a Canadian citizen from Oakville, Ontario, who is currently serving an unfair, cruel, and controversial sentence of 40 years in a United States prison for charges of conspiring and providing material to commit terrorism.
 How did a 17-year-old Canadian minor, with a long history of mental health illnesses, primarily bipolar disorder, end up plotting to bomb a target in New York?

 Abdulrahman is a funny, friendly, down to earth, and loving person who was raised in a very humble and modest family.
 He is a smart student who did well in school, particularly in mathematics, aspiring to become an engineer or a computer programmer.
 However, from a young age, he suffered from mental health and substance abuse problems.